 By default, the Monitoring page displays all checks organized alphanumerically by name.
 For accounts with many checks, filtering and tagging offers options for narrowing down views to only the checks you need to view or edit.

-The Filters section offers several options for filtering checks down to only what you need.
+The Filters option offers allows you to filter checks down to only what you need.

-• To filter by Check State, click Up, Down, Paused, or Maintenance to show only checks in those states.
+- To filter by Check State, click the Filters button then click “Status.”
+Select one of the following states: Up, Down, Paused, or Maintenance to show only checks in those states.
 Multiple states can be selected.

-• To filter by Tag, click the drop-down next to the All Tags button to select specific tags, or type the names of the tags directly into the text box.
+- To filter by Tag, click the Filters button then click "Tags."
+Click to select specific tags, or type the names of the tags directly into the text box.

 Use Case: Filter by User